 As an Important Birding Area, Bwindi presents prolific population of bird species with an estimated 350 bird species, including 23 Albertine Rift endemics and 14 not recorded anywhere else in Uganda.
 The recorded bird species include African Emerald Cuckoo, African Blue and White-tailed Blue Flycatchers, Red-headed Bluebill, Common Bulbul, short-tailed Warbler and Blue-headed Sunbird as well as 7 IUCN red-listed bird species.

-An amazing cocktail presenting all reasons to go for gorilla Habituation safari because it is an exhilarating, educational and adventurous experience you wouldn’t want to miss out during your tour in Uganda.
+An amazing cocktail presenting all reasons to go for a gorilla Habituation safari because it is an exhilarating, educational and adventurous experience you wouldn’t want to miss out during your tour in Uganda.